 Monthly climate statement for November 2016

 The Science Division of DSITI considers that, for most of Queensland, the probability of exceeding median summer (November to March 2016/17) rainfall is currently higher than normal.
-This view is based on an analysis of tropical and extra-tropical Pacific Ocean SSTs.
+This view is based on an analysis of tropical and extra-tropical Pacific Ocean sea-surface temperatures (SSTs).
 Read more (PDF)*

-‘El Niño’, ‘La Niña’ and ‘ENSO-neutral’ are phases of the ENSO climate pattern.
-Key ENSO indicators, include the Southern Oscillation Index (SOI) and central equatorial Pacific Ocean SST anomalies.
-DSITI closely monitors these key ENSO indicators over winter and spring, a period when El Niño and La Niña events tend to form.
+‘El Niño’, ‘La Niña’ and ‘ENSO-neutral’ are phases of the ENSO climate pattern, with a strong influence on Queensland summer rainfall.
+DSITI closely monitors key ENSO indicators over winter and spring, a period when El Niño and La Niña events tend to form.
 Trends in both the Southern Oscillation Index (SOI) and SST anomalies over recent months, coupled with more extreme values in September, indicate a developing La Niña climate pattern.